 their linguistic and intellectual prowess.
 It is the opposite

 or in a fabliau.

 OPERA: An outgrowth of the eighteenth-century ballad operas,

 in which new or original music is composed specially for the

 opera, in which the lyrics were set to pre-existing

 or bit of dialogue

-occurring after some serious or tragic moment.
+occurring after some serious, tragic, or frightening moment.
 Comic relief

 is deliberately designed to relieve emotional intensity and

 simultaneously heighten and highlight the seriousness or tragedy